 The ProCert process involves:

 1. an entry seminar that provides an orientation to the process and to the benchmarks, a self-evaluation "audit," and development of a Professional Growth Plan;2.
-Professional Growth Plan (PGP) implementation, wherein the candidate gathers evidence on the benchmarks and develops capacity in the major areas of focus; and3. a panel presentation during which the candidate presents evidence to a panel of P-12 practitioners.
+Professional Growth Plan (PGP) implementation, wherein the candidate gathers evidence on the benchmarks and develops capacity in the major areas of focus; and3. an Action Research Project created in conjunction with the completion of a ProCert program.

 There is not a currently approved program for Professional Certification for school psychologists.
 School psychologists with an expiration date of June 2013, 2014, or 2015 on their Residency Certificate have been granted a one time 2-year extension.